 We’ve covered the line, rods and reels.
 We’ve also covered how to cast so you can actually fish.
 Here’s where fishermen (and fisher-women) get a little crazy – the world of bait and lures.

 I’m going to go over ALOT of different items that people put on their line to try to entice fish.
 Frankly, trying different combos of lures, weather conditions, fishing locations and fish can be a lot of the fun of fishing.
 But as a beginner, I can’t stress this enough – you don’t need a lot of tackle.

-Let me repeat - YOU DON'T NEED TONS OF FISHING LURES!
-You do need a fishing license though - so please go get one.
-Most states now have licenses available online, so it's quick and painless to do.
-It helps fund the Natural Resources department of your state and I don't want you getting a big fine for no reason.
+Let me repeat – YOU DON’T NEED A METRIC TON OF FISHING LURES!
+You do need a fishing license though – so please go get one.
+Most states now have licenses available online, so it’s quick and painless to do.
+It helps fund the Natural Resources department of your state and I don’t want you getting a big fine for no reason.

 Tip: Most fishing stores or departments will have a closeout bin of lures and other tackle.
 If you know you need a particular type of lure, it’s a great way to add to your collection on the cheap.

 If you are just starting out, once you have your rod and reel you can head out with just a bobber or two, some eagleclaw hooks and sinkers, and a dozen or so worms.
 In most parts of the world, that will catch fish.
 (I’ve added links to Amazon for the products, but you should be able to find these locally at the same prices).
 That’ll run you about $7 max.

 Eventually, you’ll want to start building a collection of lures and try out some other live baits as well.
 You can take your time in building up a collection, so don’t feel like you need to rush out and get all of these at once.
 My advice is to figure out what type of fishing you are going to the most often, and buy one from that category.
 Of course, if you have the resources, go ahead and buy a few in different colors and styles.
 Trying out different lures is part of the fun.